Get insider access

 7.2 Sports/Fitness

 The Beats Studio Pro are decent for sports and fitness.
 These wireless headphones are well-built and have good controls that let you adjust your music without using your phone.
-They're stable enough to stay in place during moderate workouts, like a jog in the park or some low-intensity exercises, but might slip out of place if you make intense movements.
+They're stable enough to stay in place during moderate workouts, like a jog in the park or some low-intensity exercises, but might slip out of place if you make sudden, intense movements.
 Like most over-ear headphones, they also lack an IP rating for water resistance.

 Pros